Lottery Jackpots Exist in Pre-trained Models: Introduction

-Overall, our contributions are summarized as: \begin{itemize} \item We find that pre-trained models contain high-performing sub-networks without the necessity of weight tuning.
-Moreover, our search for these sub-networks is built on the top of no expansion of the network width.
+Overall, our contributions are summarized as: \begin{itemize} \item We find that pre-trained models contain high-performing sub-networks without the necessity of weight training.
+Moreover, our searching for these sub-networks is built on the top of no expansion of the network width.

-\item We discover that existing weight-tuning based pruning criteria often generate a similar sparsity mask with our searched mask.
-Inspired by this discovery, we propose to use magnitude-based sparsity mask as a warm-up for the weight search, leading to an efficient search for our lottery jackpots.
+\item We discover that existing weight-training based pruning criteria often generate a similar sparsity mask with our searched mask.
+Inspired by this discovery, we propose to use magnitude-based sparsity mask as a warm-up for the weight searching, leading to a more efficient searching for our lottery jackpots.

+\item With theoretical guarantee, we propose a novel short restriction popup, which adaptively preserves mask changes that earn largest expected loss drops, such that the searching instability of a previous method edge-popup is effectively relieved.

 \item Extensive experiments demonstrate the effectiveness and efficiency of our proposed approach for network pruning.
 The high-performing sub-networks can be expeditiously found in pre-trained models with at least $3\times$ reductions on the computation cost in comparison with the existing methods. \end{itemize}